With parenchymal bleeding. Parenchymal bleeding. Video: emergency care for severe bleeding

 • Determination of hemoglobin;

 Parenchymal bleeding is unable to stop on its own.
-Almost always, medical assistance consists of an operation.
-It is started urgently, with a little preoperative preparation.
+Almost always, medical care involves surgical intervention.
+It is started urgently, with little preoperative preparation.

-It usually involves transfusing blood products or solutions to replenish lost blood and raise blood pressure.
+It usually involves transfusions of blood products or solutions to replace the volume of lost blood and raise blood pressure.

 There are several ways to stop parenchymal hemorrhage: